What is Technical SEO? Definition, Components & Best Practices

 If your internal linking is broken, your URLs are inconsistent, or your server responds unpredictably, crawlers waste their limited budget trying to make sense of your site.

-Common crawlability issues we regularly see include:
+Common crawlability issues we regularly see include the following:

 - Duplicate URLs pointing to the same page